DASTProfessional

 For more information, see Burp's browser.

 • Use the Replay function to test the recorded login sequence.
 Make sure that the sequence finishes on the page you would expect it to after logging in.
 If it does not, you may be able to determine the final action that Burp was able to perform as expected.
 Try re-recording the login sequence and run another test.
 If this new recording also fails at the same stage, it may be that the next action in the sequence is not supported by Burp Scanner.
-For more information on replaying login sequences in Burp Suite Enterprise Edition, see Reviewing a recorded login sequence.
+For more information on replaying login sequences in Burp Suite DAST, see Reviewing a recorded login.

 • Double-check that the login sequence finishes on a page that is in scope for the scan.
 Although the crawler can follow out-of-scope links during the login process, the login sequence must end on an in-scope page.